 Coat color genetics explained

 Coat color genetics is very complex.
-While logged in to your dog's DNA report, click on the "Advanced" tab.
-Then locate the "Traits report" section and click on "Show descriptions" to learn more about each test.
+While viewing your dog's results, click on the "Traits report" section and click on "Show Details" to learn more about each test.
 There are two types of pigment in dogs.
 Eumelanin is found in the coat and is present in the other parts of the dog that need pigment—most notably the eyes (irises) and nose.
 On the other hand, phaeomelanin doesn't affect the eyes or nose and is only visible in the coat.